python/cpython/Doc/c-api/buffer.rst

 Contrary to most data types exposed by the Python interpreter, buffers are not :ctype:`PyObject` pointers but rather simple C structures.
 This allows them to be created and copied very simply.
-When a generic wrapper around a buffer is needed, a :ref:`memoryview <memoryviewobjects>` object can be created.
+When a generic wrapper around a buffer is needed, a :ref:`memoryview <memoryview-objects>` object can be created.